hardevsanghera/nutanix-autodeployvm/README.md

 1. Create you template images and place them on EACH storage container that you want to deply VMs on.
   - Create your storage containers first
-  - Use the Image service via Prism to upload your VM image (assuming Windows 2012r2 or 2016) to EACH storage container
+  - Use the Image service via Prism to upload your VM image ( this project is assuming Windows 2012r2 or 2016) to EACH storage container
   - You could also use existing VMs to make your images - see Nutanix KB2663 at https://portal.nutanix.com/#/page/kbs/details?targetId=kA032000000TTqoCAG
   - Also useful: Export an ISO (or Image) from Image service (AHV) at http://joshsinclair.com/?p=602
 1. Edit 12VMs.csv for your needs - you don't need to have 12 VMs to deploy (or you could deploy more!)
 2. Run ./CloneCsvPrl.ps1 -csvfile ./12VMs.csv (enter cluster/userid/password when prompted)

 What gets done?
-1. A VM gets cloned with chosen attributes such as vCPU/vRAM/OS Disk/Data Disk(size and label)/hostname/Static IP address
+1. A VM gets cloned with chosen attributes such as vCPU/vRAM/OS Disk/Data Disk(size and label)/AHV Network/hostname/Static IP address

 Files:
 csvfile ./12VMs.csv (enter cluster/userid/password when prompted)

-What gets done?
-1. A VM gets cloned with chosen attributes such as vCPU/vRAM/OS Disk/Data Disk(size and label)/hostname/Static IP address

 Files:
 1. CloneCsvPrl.ps1 - main cloning script